 You may have noticed in the context of dance as synchronized with music, the precision use of timing provides the dancers with opportunities for interpretive styling they can express in creative ways.
 The precise timing before, on, and after the beat can dramatically reenforce the theme of the music while remaining integrated within the design of a wider interpretive flow.
 This reminds me of superb jazz vocalist Billie Holliday's ability to do this.
-If you've ever gone into this aspect of art appreciation in the domain of classical music performance then here's some stellar examples.
+If you've ever gone into this aspect of art appreciation in the domain of classical music performance then here are some stellar examples.
 I'm going to take you through some comparisons featuring my new favorite piano virtuoso, the incomparable Khatia Buniatishvili.

 First we'll consider a passage in my second-favorite piano concerto: Grieg's Piano Concerto in A Minor.
 Here is Alice Sara Ott's extremely competant performance of that passage. (cued at 10:12) (watch ~2m):